wailsapp/wails/v3/V3 Changes.md

 In v2, `Off` and `OffAll` calls would remove events in both JS and Go.
 Due to the multi-window nature of v3, this has been changed so that these methods only apply to the context they are called in.
 For example, if you call `Off` in a window, it will only remove events for that window.
 If you use `Off` in Go, it will only remove events for Go.

+### Logging

+There was a lot of requests for different types of logging in v2 so for v3 we have simplified things to make it as customisable as you want.
+There is now a single call `Log` that takes a LogMessage object.
+This object contains the message, the level, and the source, the log message and any data to be printed out.
+The default logger is the Console logger, however any number of outputs to log to can be added.
+Simply add custom loggers to the `options.Application.Logger.CustomLoggers` slice.
+The default logger does not have log level filtering, however custom loggers can be added that do.

 ### Developer notes

 When emitting an event in Go, it will dispatch the event to local Go listeners and also each window in the application.